nishnik/nishnik.github.io/_posts/2016-6-27-GSoC-Fifth-Week.md

 is product of polynomials of degree 2.

-The factorization is achieved by exploiting the fact that:So,
+The factorization is achieved by exploiting the fact that:

 ![Lemma](http://i.imgur.com/N9zZW26.png)